 The impedance of your microphone is an essential factor as it measures the AV voltage resistance and, ultimately, controls the audio signal’s flow.
-If the impedance level is too low, you’ll end up with distorted sound.
+If the impedance level is too low, you’ll have distorted sound.

-Both the Shure SM48 and SM58 microphones are tied here as the winner, as each of them has an impedance of 150ohms.
+The Shure SM48 and SM58 microphones are tied here as the winner, as each has an impedance of 150ohms.

 This means that, regardless of how long the cable is between your microphone and your audio interface or speaker, the audio signal will continue to be strong, and your sound will be continually high-quality.

-The Shure SM48 and the Shure SM58 both have a standard 3-pin XLR connection point.
-This helps ensure that a secure connection is established at all times, and it’s much harder to accidentally tug out of place than a modern USB port.
+The Shure SM48 and the Shure SM58 have a standard 3-pin XLR connection point.
+This helps ensure that a secure connection is always established, and it’s much harder to accidentally tug out of place than a modern USB port.